Animals

 Owner or operator means a person who owns or controls the operation of a tattoo parlor.
 This includes individuals, licensees, managers, lessees, sponsors, partnerships, corporations, societies, organizations, associations or any combination of individuals of whatever form or character.

-Patron means any person over eighteen (18) years age who receives a tattoo under such circumstances that it is reasonably expected that he or she will pay money or give any other consideration therefor.
+Patron means any person over eighteen (18) years age who receives a tattoo under such circumstances that it is reasonably expected that he or she will pay money or give any other consideration therefore.

 (Ord.
 No. 993, § 2, 6-5-95)